Dhruvpatel1804/Telegram-chatbot/README.md

 - Receive responses based on the context of your messages.
 - Customize and extend the bot's functionality to suit your specific needs.

-## Setup

-To run this project locally, follow these steps:

-1. Clone the repository to your local machine.
-2. Set up your OpenAI API key and Telegram bot token.
-3. Run the bot using your preferred Python environment.

 ## Dependencies

 - Python
 - OpenAI API
 - python-telegram-bot

-## Contributing

-We welcome contributions!
-If you have any ideas, bug reports, or feature requests, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Remember to replace placeholders like `[API_KEY]` with actual values or instructions on how to set them up.
-Additionally, make sure to provide clear instructions for users to follow in order to run the project locally.